Engineering Resume Example & Writing Guide

 If you follow the tips we outlined in a previous chapter, you’ll end up with a professional work experience section line, as in the following example:

-Work Experience Section Example for No Experience Engineer
+Work Experience Section Example for Engineers with No Experience

 Work Experience